Censlab/USB-keyboard-to-OMEGA-converter/README.md

 - Place a 10K resistor in R4 in place of a 100K resistor.
 The component nomenclature has been updated accordingly.

-## Another 'example' of making this USB converter 2023-11-28.
+## Another 'examples' of making this USB converter 2023-11-28.

 **Jordi Solís**, https://msxmakers.design.blog/proyectos/omega-usb-keyb-ctrl, gave a particularly well-detailed description of the creation of his copy.